bassthewise/mixxx-launchpad-mini-mapping/README.md

 When using these mapping files with Mixxx, they will turn your launchpad into a simple 2 deck mixer, with support for filters, 4 FX, 16 samplers, library browsing and AutoDJ.
 It is based on Mixxx's version 2.3, changing some deprecated controls used in the mappings mentioned previously.

 To try this mapping, you will need to copy the xml and js files into Mixxx's user controller folder.
 When starting Mixxx, go to Preferences / Controller, and choose the Launchpad controller.
-Then choose Novation Launchpad Mini by bassthewise from the Load Mapping list, and make shure to tick the Enabled box.
+Then choose Novation Launchpad Mini by bassthewise from the Load Mapping list, and make sure to tick the Enabled box.

 This is a summary of the functionalities: